8 Bucket List Things To Do in Kauai Hawaii

 Dine by the Sea

-Not far from our hotel in Kapaa, we found an eclectic mix of Southern fusion (think fried chicken and egg on a waffle), Thai curry and fish taco vendors surrounding colorful picnic benches.
-Hubby tried George’s Gyros and loved how meaty and filling his dish was, while I tested a tasty gluten-free pesto crepe from Gopals Creperie.
+Not far from our hotel in Kapaa, I found an eclectic mix of Southern fusion (think fried chicken and egg on a waffle), Thai curry, and fish taco vendors surrounding colorful picnic benches.

 Sample Coffee

 Kona on the Big Island may be the best-known spot for coffee farms in Hawaii, but Kauai Coffee Company’s estate on the Garden Isle is actually the largest, with 3,100 acres yielding more than 4 million trees.
-Free guided tours given four times a day cover the growing, harvesting and roasting process, which takes place on Kauai.
+Free walking tours cover the growing, harvesting and roasting process, which takes place on Kauai.

-Our favorites so far are the banana nut cream, chocolate macadamia nut and coconut caramel crunch, and since finishing off the bags we brought home with us, we haven’t stopped ordering more online.
-If we can’t live on the island, at least we can have a little taste of it every morning!
+My favorites so far are the banana nut cream, chocolate macadamia nut, and coconut caramel crunch, and since finishing off the bags I brought home with me, I haven’t stopped ordering more online.
+If I can’t live on the island, at least I can have a little taste of it every morning!

 Ready to fall in love with more of Hawaii?